barbagroup/PetIBM/doc/markdowns/installation.md

         --with-petsc-dir=$PETSC_DIR \
         --with-petsc-arch=$PETSC_ARCH \
         --with-yamlcpp-dir=<directory> \
-        --with-boost-dir=<directory> \
         --with-gtest-dir=<directory>
     make all
     make check
     make install

-If yaml-cpp, Boost, and/or gtest are not available, you can request installation at configuration time using:
+If yaml-cpp and/or gtest are not available, you can request installation at configuration time using:

     $PETIBM_DIR/configure \
         --prefix=$HOME/sfw/petibm/petibm-linux-dbg \
         CXX=$PETSC_DIR/$PETSC_ARCH/bin/mpicxx \
         CXXFLAGS="-g -O0 -Wall -Wno-deprecated -std=c++14" \
         --enable-yamlcpp \
-        --enable-boost \
         --enable-gtest

 For production runs, you may want to use the optimized build of PETSc: